 We have a significant amount of indebtedness.
-As of December 31, 2013, we had indebtedness of approximately \$1.4 billion outstanding under a \$2.7 billion credit agreement ("Credit Agreement"), \$450 million aggregate principal amount of 9.50% senior secured notes due 2019, \$500 million aggregate principal amount of 9.875% senior notes due 2020, and \$450 million aggregate principal amount of 8.50% senior notes due 2021 (together referred to as the "Notes").
-Under the repayment schedule relating to the Credit Agreement, we will not be required to make mandatory principal payments until 2015.
-In addition, the excess cash flow provision, as defined in the Credit Agreement, will be applied if certain conditions are met, requiring the company to reduce the principal balance of the indebtedness.
-We may be unable to generate sufficient cash flow from operations and future borrowings, or other financing may be unavailable in an amount sufficient to enable us to fund our future financial obligations or our other liquidity needs.
+As of December 31, 2014, we had indebtedness of approximately \$978.2 million outstanding under a \$2.7 billion credit agreement ("Credit Agreement"), \$970.0 million of 9.50% senior secured notes due 2019, \$388.0 million of 9.875% senior notes due 2020, \$450.0 million of 8.50% senior notes due 2021 and \$350.0 million 11.0%/12.0% senior secured PIK toggle notes due 2020 (together referred to as the "Notes").
+Under the repayment schedule relating to the Credit Agreement, we will not be required to make mandatory principal payments until 2018.
+In addition, the excess cash flow provision, as defined in the Credit Agreement, will be applied if certain conditions are met, requiring us to reduce the principal balance of the indebtedness.
+We may be unable to generate sufficient cash flow from operations and future borrowings, or other financing may be unavailable in a sufficient amount, to enable us to fund our future financial obligations or our other liquidity needs.